johnhyde/island/03 one fine gay.md

 "What does Mai Friend have to do with the Martini Killer — if that *is* his real name?!"
 Thomas pounded the table.

-"Your next question will be: how do you know about the Track?"
+"Your next question will be: how do you know about the Track?"[@ Sadly, I have to admit that I stole this joke from _JoJo's Bizarre Adventure_ / this is a reference to jjba, which for complicated reasons I don't recommend you watch even though it's pretty good most of the time. ~M]

 Thomas was flabbergasted. "*How do you know about the Track?!*"